shankaranarayanan712/Survey_Application/serviceWithCache/README.md

    Data Access layer is not used as the data is stored using node-cache.

 3. Overall Five API's are exposed from this service to perform CRUD operation for the service
-   a. create : (Creates a Survey with questions) --> mapped to route : '/' b  get All survey  (gets all survey) --> mapped to route : 'get/'
+   a. create : (Creates a Survey with questions) --> mapped to route : post '/api/survey/' b  get All survey  (gets all survey) --> mapped to route : get '/api/survey/'
-   c. get survey by id  (gets a survey with given Id) --> mapped to route : 'get/:id'
+   c. get survey by id  (gets a survey with given Id) --> mapped to route : get '/api/survey:id'
    d.
-Answer Survey (Answers a particular Survey) :  --> mapped to route : 'update/:id'
+Answer Survey (Answers a particular Survey) :  --> mapped to route : put'/api/survey/:id'
    e.
-Get Aggregated survey -- >  mapped to route : '/aggregated/result'
+Get Aggregated survey -- >  mapped to route : get '/api/survey/aggregated/result'

 4. All endpoints follows http verbs and naming protocols for example: create survey is created with following convention : post : '/api/survey/'